irsbugs/pdp11-code/README.md

 The stack never uses address 1000.
 It works downwards, so the first entry on the stack will be 776, then 774, then 772, etc.

-I then get my program to set the address and PSW to use for a routine to be executed when an interrupt occurs.
+The program needs to set the address and PSW to use for a routine to be executed when an interrupt occurs.
 For example addresses 60 and 62 are used for the keyboard of the console terminal.
 Into 60 I put the address of 2000, when my keyboard input routine starts.
 Into 62 I put the PSW I want the keyboard routine to use.
 I enter 200 so that it has a priority of 4.

 MOV #2000 to Address 60
 012737